ku-sldg/plih/_simple/2-Adding-Booleans.md

 {% endhighlight %}

 ## Testing ABE
 Let's fire up QuickCheck and see what we have.
 Remember that all `AE` programs famously ran to termination and produced a value.
 Will the same thing hold true for `ABE` programs?
 I suspect you can easily figure the answer, but let's follow a rigorous process to see why.
 The process will be useful to us when our languages become more complex.

 ### Term Generator

-We need to extend the generator from the `Testing` chapter to generate `ABE` elements.
+We need to extend the generator from the `Testing` chapter (TODO:
+Referencing the Testing chapter that comes later in book.
+May not be a way to avoid this..) to generate `ABE` elements.
 Like our parser we simply need to define generators for the new `AST` elements and add them to the original generator.

 Generating `Boolean` values is identical to generating `Num` values except we use `choose` to select among `True` and `False`: